 Do you remember the condition of the watch when your father gave it to you?
 Was it new, or did it appear to be worn?

-Consignor: It was brand new, in its box.
-He told me it had been gifted to him, and he wanted me to have it.
-I wish I’d kept everything, but at the time, I didn’t realize it would ever matter.
+Consignor: It was brand new, and in the original box.
+My Dad told me it had been gifted to him, and he wanted me to have it.
+I wish I’d kept all the packaging and paperwork, but at the time, I didn’t realize it would ever be of importance.

 Do you recall what year your father gave it to you?